Learn About Critical Path Method Scheduling

 You might want to start developing a list of activities for the project, normally that information is obtained from the work breakdown structure or the project scope and details.
-This will be the key to later add sequence and duration in subsequent steps.
+It will be the key to later add sequence and duration in subsequent steps.
 Activities are identified by name, coding, accounting string or other and must have a duration or target date in the case of milestones.

 Determine the Sequence of the Activities

-This is one key factor of a critical path method (CPM).
-A complete and thorough understanding of the sequence of the activities are needed to prepare and connect the list of activities prepared in the previous step.
+It is one key factor of a critical path method (CPM).
+A complete and thorough understanding of the sequence of the activities is needed to prepare and connect the list of activities prepared in the previous step.
 The project or construction manager needs to understand the activities that are linked or are related so they can show the proper connection in the schedule.
 Sometimes contractors fail to identify these relationships causing delays and other problems during project execution.